 When you work with the OKRs for Jira by Quantive plugin there are several possible API calls:

-When you use the plugin to select a Quantive OKR and link it to a Jira issue the following API calls a re made (via HTPS)
+When you use the plugin to select a Quantive OKR and link it to a Jira issue the following API calls are made (via HTPS)

 the first call is to fetch the sessions form the configured Quantive account